InfinityVM/InfinityVM/book/src/chain/README.md

 ### Consensus

-The Infinity L1 uses InfinityBFT, a single-slot finality consensus protocol.
-This is how nodes gossip and produce blocks, and agree on the contents of each block.
-The consensus layer is also inspired by the Ethereum beacon chain (for more info, read the [ETH 2.0 spec](https://eth2book.info/capella/part3/containers/state/)), and maintains the state of the beacon chain.
+The Infinity L1 uses InfinityBFT, a consensus protocol with single-slot finality.
+The consensus protocol is responsible for validator selection, gossiping blocks, and agreeing on the contents of each block.
+The consensus layer is also inspired by the Ethereum beacon chain (for more info, read the [ETH 2.0 spec](https://eth2book.info/capella/part3/containers/state/)), and maintains the beacon chain's state.
+The consensus and execution layer communicate using the [Engine API](https://hackmd.io/@danielrachi/engine_api).

 ### Execution